AI translation platform combining machine learning with human expertise for professional translation

 Ready to pick the right AI translation company?

-The decision isn’t about which vendor has the highest BLEU score — it’s about whether you’re a buyer (TMS lane) or a builder (custom-pipeline lane), what your latency, domain, and data-sovereignty constraints are, and how multi-engine flexible you need to be at year three.
-Five questions get you 80% of the way; a 2-week pilot on your own held-out content gets you the rest.
+The decision isn’t about which vendor has the highest BLEU score.
+It comes down to your lane.
+Are you a buyer (a TMS) or a builder (a custom pipeline)?
+Then it’s your latency, domain, and data-sovereignty constraints, and how multi-engine flexible you need to be at year three.
+Five questions get you 80% of the way; a two-week pilot on your own held-out content gets you the rest.

 Pick the right AI translation partner in one call